orizens/orizens.com/src/pages/blog/2016-02-05-angular-2-attribute-directive-creating-an-infinite-scroll-directive.md

 ### Migration of Scroller Logic

-The &#8220;scroller.ts" is an <a href="https://github.com/orizens/angular2-infinite-scroll/blob/master/src/scroller.ts" target="_blank">ES2015 class (full source code)</a>.
-Much of this code has been copied from the source implementation of &#8220;ng-infinite-scroll" of AngularJS.x and has been adapted to follow ES2015 syntax and relevant updates to the code as much as possible.
+The "scroller.ts" is an <a href="https://github.com/orizens/angular2-infinite-scroll/blob/master/src/scroller.ts" target="_blank">ES2015 class (full source code)</a>.
+Much of this code has been copied from the source implementation of "ng-infinite-scroll" of AngularJS.x and has been adapted to follow ES2015 syntax and relevant updates to the code as much as possible.

 ## Final Thoughts

 Still, the infinite-scroll directive is not complete and there are more features to port from the original AngularJS.x version.
-There are also some points in the code where it is points to Angular (+2) specific &#8220;**this.$elementRef.nativeElement**" in order to get the actual DOM element.
+There are also some points in the code where it is points to Angular (+2) specific "**this.$elementRef.nativeElement**" in order to get the actual DOM element.

 Echoes Player implementation with <a href="https://github.com/orizens/echoes-ng2" target="_blank">ng2 is open source</a>.
 You can also fork <a href="https://github.com/orizens/echoes/tree/es2015" target="_blank">Echoes ES2015 with AngularJS.x version</a> and follow the complete <a href="https://github.com/orizens/echoes/issues/84" target="_blank">conversion from ES5 to ES2015</a> of this project.